 IMPORTANT NOTICE: Where the information you are seeking is covered by the content of our website or that of Investment NSW and/or DoHA, there will not be a customised response from either our office or that of Investment NSW.
 Further, there is no special consideration for applicants who do not meet the requirements and/or do not fill in the webforms in their entirety.
 If you do not receive a response in a reasonable timeframe, please assume that the information you are seeking is already available on our websites and look there before contacting us again.

 NSW nomination for the Skilled Work Regional (Provisional) visa (subclass 491) is just one of a number of visa options for prospective skilled migrants.
 There is a range of visas offered by Home Affairs, including both temporary and permanent employer nominated visas.

 You may also wish to seek advice from a registered migration agent.
 A list of registered migration agents is available on the Migration Agents Registration Authority website.

 PLEASE NOTE: S48 bar

-The section 48 bar applies to applicants who are holding a bridging visa, and have had a visa refused or cancelled, since their last entry into Australia.
+The section 48 bar applies to applicants who have had a visa refused or cancelled, since their last entry into Australia.